-Applications for Internet Web-based enterprise reporting tool -

-adminis- system is used to track

-items such as human resource related

-trative core information (turnover, sick time,

-etc.) across an organization independent of client

-location, access point,

-or platform.

-Applications for Intranet Web-based balanced scorecard system -

-functional Tracks key perfor-

-mance indicators that are considered core to

-integration business line of a company

-Applications for Business to customer Internet computing

-Customer applications - e-Government

-applications.
-Services of government were

-Process integration expanded to allow tens of

-thousands of citizens to concurrently submit

-documents and request

-public services over the Internet independent of

-client platforms or the

-time of day.

-Applications for Business-to-Business (B2B) Extranet

-inter-or- applications - B2B digital market-

-ganizational place application for e-procurement in

-integration newspaper industry.
-Application

-aggregates purchases of such items as newsprint

-and link across the

-entire newspaper industry in order to lower

-transaction fees and prices.

-System is available 24 hours a day and is

-independent of location, cli-

-ent, and a platform.
+Applications for Internet Web-based enterprise reporting tool - system is administrative core used to track items such as human resource related information (turnover, sick time, etc.) across an organization independent of client location, access point, or platform.
+Applications for Intranet Web-based balanced scorecard system -Tracks functional key performance indicators that are considered core to integration business line of a company Applications for Business to customer Internet computing applications - Customer e-Government applications.
+Services of government Process integration were expanded to allow tens of thousands of citizens to concurrently submit documents and request public services over the Internet independent of client latforms or the time of day.
+Applications for Business-to-Business (B2B) Extranet applications - B2B inter-organizational digital market-place application for e-procurement in integration newspaper industry.
+Application aggregates purchases of such items as newsprint and link across the entire newspaper industry in order to lower transaction fees and prices.
+System is available 24 hours a day and is independent of location, client, and a platform.